JuliaJohns/practice/docs.md

+Git-branch edit test.

 This is just a test.
+That's right-- this is an example!

 This is sample documentation for a Git for Writers class exercise.
 Note that this sample documentation is for testing purposes.